Crefeda/SyNERGY/README.md

 		8. Follow steps 5- 11 in https://developer.ridgerun.com/wiki/index.php?title=Compiling_Tegra_X1/X2_source_code to make the new sources suitable for Jetpack and flash the new modified kernel.

-	- Modify the device tree to enable the ina3221x@40 entry On the target Jetson TX1, in /boot/extlinux/extlinux.conf you will see configuration data for booting the board you will see it mention /boot/tegra210-jetson-tx1-p2597-2180-a01-devkit.dtb this is the dtb being used.
+	II) Modify the device tree to enable the ina3221x@40 entry On the target Jetson TX1, in /boot/extlinux/extlinux.conf you will see configuration data for booting the board you will see it mention /boot/tegra210-jetson-tx1-p2597-2180-a01-devkit.dtb this is the dtb being used.
 		On your host pc:
 			- sudo apt-get install device-tree-compiler